Richmond–San Rafael Bridge: Seismic retrofit

 Comparison of piers at eastern cantilever span in 2003 before reconstruction (top) and at western cantilever span in 2011 after reconstruction (bottom).

-In the fall of 2001, the bridge commenced an extensive seismic retrofit program, similar to other bridges in the area.
-The retrofit was designed by a three-way joint venture between Gerwick/Sverdrup/DMJM under a design contract awarded in 1995.
-The retrofit is intended to allow the two-tier bridge to withstand a 7.4 magnitude earthquake on the Hayward Fault and an 8.3 magnitude quake on the San Andreas Fault.
-The foundation piers were strengthened by wrapping the lower section of structural steel in a concrete casing, installing new shear piles, and adding bracing to the structural steel towers.
-Isolation joints and bearings were also added to the main bridge structures (cantilever spans over the navigation channels) to strengthen the structure.
+The bridge underwent an extensive seismic retrofit starting in the fall of 2001.
+A joint venture between Gerwick, Sverdrup, and DMJM handled the design under a contract.
+Engineers focused on protecting the two-tier structure from a potential 7.4 magnitude earthquake on the nearby Hayward Fault or an 8.3 magnitude rupture on the San Andreas Fault.
+Crews strengthened the foundation piers by encasing the lower sections of structural steel in thick concrete jackets, driving new shear piles, and welding heavy bracing directly into the steel towers.
+Isolation joints and bearings were also installed across the main cantilever structures to give the steel room to flex.